JLeFevre559/CS350-Clipboard/Documents/Milestone-4/Instructor_4.md

-# Clipboard - Milestone [number] - Project Charter
+# Clipboard - Milestone 4 - Project Charter

 [Replace]Clipboard is a application for scheduling tasks for individuals on a project

-Milestone 1 is the check point for launching a new project with a clear understanding of the business proposition, scope and priorities of the project, and the technology that will be used to create the desired solution.[Replace]
+Milestone 4 is the part of the project where we start refactoring code structure.
+Write the code for the Core features of our product.
+Continue integration with all of our required elements from the project charter.
+All working toward our goal of finishing project development with strong coordination.

 **Team Github Repo**:  [ClipBoard Repo](../..)